-TIP: You can increase the VCO frequency by increasing M, lowering D, or both and compensating for the change in frequency by increasing O.You can also make small increases in the VCO frequency when you switch from multiple MMCM clock outputs using BUFGs to one MMCM clock output using BUFGCE\DIVs, which allows more clocks to use the fractional divider.
+TIP: You can increase the VCO frequency by increasing M, lowering D, or both and compensating for the change in frequency by increasing O. Increases in VCO frequency negatively affects the power dissipation from the MMCM or PLL.
+You can also make small increases in the VCO frequency when you switch from multiple MMCM clock outputs using BUFGs to one MMCM clock output using BUFGCE\DIVs, which allows more clocks to use the fractional divider.
 When selecting between MMCM and PLL, MMCMs are preferred because they are able to operate at a higher VCO frequency, have improved granularity for selecting M and D values, and have fractional dividers (CLKOUTO).